-Statement of cash flows is one of the three basic financial statements, along with Balance Sheet and Income Statement.
-These three statements help the investors gauge the performance of the company in terms of the profitability, financial position and movement of cash.
+A statement of cash flows is one of the three types of basic financial statements, along with the balance sheet and income statement.
+These three statements help the investors gauge the performance of the company in terms of profitability, financial position, and movement of cash.